 Trash bag method

 This method is sometimes known as the “Mississippi Trash Bag Method.”
 A whole turkey is placed in a large trash bag and marinated in salt brine, herbs and spices for several hours at room temperature.

-Why it's unsafe: This is an unsafe method because of the use of trash bags and marinating at room temperature.
+Why it's unsafe: This is an unsafe method because of using of trash bags and marinating at room temperature.
 Do not use non-food grade materials to hold food because chemicals and non-food colors may leach into the food.

 Make it safe: To make this method safe, replace the trash bag with a large oven-cooking bag.
 Refrigerate the turkey during the marinating process.

 Why it's unsafe: This method is unsafe because it involves cooking the turkey at 190 to 200 F overnight for 12 to 13 hours.
 A low oven temperature means the turkey will take longer to heat and will increase the risk of harmful bacteria growth and the chance that toxins will be produced and not be destroyed with further cooking.